svenberglund/revlookup/README.md

 {host : ["black.ilatina.com"], cn : "Parallels Panel"}
 ```

-The first few examples in the list shows a typical situation where the `host` is actually a *content delivery network host* while the `cn` filed in these cases actually manages to achieve "cdn transparency" and will reveil the service provider on the endpoint.\
+The first few examples in the list shows a typical situation where the `host` is actually a *content delivery network host* while the `cn` filed in these cases actually manages to achieve "cdn transparency" hence it will reviel the service provider on the endpoint.\
 The last example shows a malconfigured Subject CN.